Social Living Club

 Social Living Club - Whitehouse/Pemberville

-Bittersweet’s Social Living Club (SLC) will be partnering with the Toledo Zoo to offer a zoology program to teens with autism.
+Bittersweet’s Social Living Club (SLC) is partnering with Total Sports Complex in Rossford to offer soccer lessons to teens with autism.
 The SLC is a recreational program that provides social and community opportunities to teens with autism.
-Teens in the SLC will learn about animal enrichment activities, animal diet, how enclosures are set-up, and other basics of zoology.

-Beginning July 19, the five week program will be on Wednesday evenings from 5:30 p.m. to 7:00 p.m. at the Toledo Zoo which is located at 2 Hippo Way, Toledo, OH 43609 (please use the Broadway entrance).
-The cost for the five week program is $100.
-Scholarship opportunities from ProMedica and the Great Lakes Collaborative for Autism are available.
-SLC participants must be able to participate in the activity independently, or with the appropriate support staff provided by the family.
+Beginning September 12, the program will be on Tuesday evenings from 6:30 p.m. to 7:30 p.m. at Total Sports Complex at 10020 South Compass Drive, Rossford, Ohio 43460.
+The cost for the six week course is $75.
+Social Living Club participants must be able to participate in the activity independently, or with the appropriate support staff provided by the family.
 For more information, contact Taylor Barndt at 419.206.7803 or firstname.lastname@example.org.

 Become a Teen Mentor for Bittersweet's Social Living Club!